vladimir-tutin/Plex-Auto-Collections/README.md

 Note that if you have multiple movie Libraries or multiple show Libraries Tautulli combines those in the popular/watched lists so there might not be 10 movies/shows from the library to make your `list_size`.
 In order to get around that we added a `list_buffer` attribute that defaults to 10.
 This will get that many more movies from Tautulli but only add to the collection until the number in `list_size`.
 So if your collection doesn't have as many movies/shows as your `list_size` attribute increase the number in the `list_buffer` attribute.

-### Subfilters (Collection Attribute)
+### Collection Filters (Collection Attribute)

 ###### Works with Movie and TV Show Libraries

-The next optional attribute for any collection is the `subfilters` key.
-Subfilters allows for additional filters on any List Type not just filters when adding movies/shows to a collection.
-All subfilters options are listed below.
+The next optional attribute for any collection is the `collection_filters` key.
+Collection filters allows for you to filter every movie/show added to the collection from every List Type.
+All collection filter options are listed below.
-In addition you can also use the `.not` at the end of any standard subfilter to instead match everything that doesn't have the value specified.
+In addition you can also use the `.not` at the end of any standard collection filter to do an inverse search matching everything that doesn't have the value specified.

-##### Standard Subfilter Options
+##### Standard Collection Filters Options
 - `actor` (Matches every movie/show with the specified actor)
 - `content_rating` (Matches every movie/show with the specified content rating)
 - `country` (Matches every movie with the specified country) (Movie libraries only)